Written For ParentCircle Website new design update

-Parents should refrain from stereotyping and should protect their children from its negative effects.
+Parents must refrain from stereotyping their children.
+They must protect their children from its negative effects.
 Know more.

 "Girls are weak-minded; boys are strong-willed."